-The schools work closely with our local maths hub: The Great North Maths Hub and have taken part in research groups linked to the hub for a number of years.
+The schools work closely with our local maths hub - The Great North Maths Hub - and have taken part in research groups linked to the hub for a number of years.
 The schools were featured in an article in NCETM's Primary Maths on beginning their mastery journey and continue to work in teacher Research Groups on sustaining mastery.
 The school is also currently taking part in the Mastering Number intervention programme for Reception and KS1.
+Staff from both key stages are taking part in maths hub training on 'How children learn maths' which is contributing to our pedagogical approach which encourages metacognition and supports us to plan activities / use strategies to support learning and retention.
 We have previously taken part in Early Years mastery which has informed our nursery and reception practice and planning.

-The schools make use of the White Rose scheme of work as well as the NCETM materials on recovery and progress, although through joint planning with other small local schools this is adapted and sometimes reordered to fit our needs.
+The schools make use of the White Rose scheme of work as well as the NCETM materials on recovery and progress, although through joint planning with other small local schools this is adapted and sometimes reordered to fit the needs of our children.
 This is an ongoing process with half termly / termly meetings between the schools for the purpose of planning and reviewing.

 The schools are well resourced with practical equipment as well as Power Maths materials.
 There is an emphasis on using practical equipment alongside pictorial and abstract representations to enable the children to make connections.
 Reasoning and problem solving is an integral part of our practice, running alongside skills and knowledge being taught.
-Evidence has taught us that children who experience some struggle in their learning (but not too much) are more like to retain what they have learnt in their longer term memories.
+Evidence has taught us that children who experience some struggle in their learning (but not too much) are more likely to retain what they have learnt in their longer term memories.
 Our aim is to provide the right amount of challenge for each child to enable this process and promote long term memory and mastery of the concepts being taught.